shilangyu/AIF-emotion-detection/README.md

 # Emotion detection

-Uses [Poetry](https://python-poetry.org) for python dependency management.
+Uses [Pipenv](https://pipenv.pypa.io/en/latest/) for python dependency management.

 ## Text

-In `text/` install dependencies with `poetry install`, then start the jupyter notebook with `poetry run jupyter notebook`.
+In `text/` install dependencies with `pipenv install`, then start the jupyter notebook with `pipenv run jupyter notebook`.

 ## Images

-In `image/` install dependencies with `poetry install`, then start the jupyter notebook with `poetry run jupyter notebook`.
+In `image/` install dependencies with `pipenv install`, then start the jupyter notebook with `pipenv run jupyter notebook`.